kostyaVyrodov/education/aws/services/8_2_Analytics.md

 - core functions: if HDFS then it manages data for it.
 It manages storage + task.
 If it fails it can affect it
 - task node runs tasks only
 - EMR is good for data processing workload, where you need do calculations or data manipulation
+- not fully managed service.
+It's possible to reach OS.

 ## Kinesis